mortefin/Hedone/readme.txt

 See: Adjective

 - Conjunction -
-if the word prior has a comma, it treats this word as the beginning of a new clause.
+if the word prior has a star, it treats this word as the beginning of a new clause.

 if the word is "if", it learns the clause is a hypothetical and sets "ConIsHypothetical" to 1 but that does nothing.
 Basically, it does nothing.